UlyssesZh/UlyssesZh.github.io/_posts/2023-03-30-measure-ensemble.md

 You may ask, OK then, but how do we "add" or "scale" extensive quantities if they live on an affine space?
-First, regarding the addition operation, we will use an abstraction for such operations so that the actual implementation about how do we combine the summands is hidden under this abstraction.
+First, regarding the addition operation, we will use an abstraction for such operations so that the actual implementation about how we combine the summands is hidden under this abstraction.
 We will see that this abstraction is useful because it also applies to other senarios or useful operations that does not necessarily involve any meaningful addition.
 Regarding the scaling operation, I would argue that now we do not need them.